-Saxony-Anhalt's economy is still in transition, but the Land's restructuring efforts are taking effect, as recently demonstrated by an announcement of chip manufacturer Intel Corporation (A1) to build a factory close to Saxony-Anhalt's capital city Magdeburg.
-Typically, growth remains weaker than that for the western Länder.
-Overall, GDP growth is often slightly below the national rate (see Exhibit 4), like in 2021, when the German economic growth was 2.9% while Saxony-Anhalt's growth was 2.1%.
+Saxony-Anhalt's economy is still in transition, but the Land's restructuring efforts are taking effect, as demonstrated by an announcement of the chip manufacturer Intel Corporation (A2 negative) to build a factory close to Saxony-Anhalt's capital city Magdeburg.
+Meanwhile GDP growth in recent years has been more in line with the national average (see Exhibit 4).
 The Land's total GDP accounts for only 2% of Germany's national GDP, and Saxony-Anhalt's per capita GDP is around 70% of the German average.